epsilon537/boxlambda/docs/components_wb_interconnect.md

 The buses use an arbiter to select which bus master can access the MUX, but during normal operation, there will be no conflict:

-- The VS0 bus master port give us the option of experimenting with alternative CPU designs as DFX Reconfigurable Modules.
+- The VS0 bus master port gives us the option of experimenting with alternative CPU designs as DFX Reconfigurable Modules.
 In such a configuration, the Ibex CPU would go quiet after launching the VS0-based CPU, and VS0 would effectively become the only bus master on the system.

 - The Debug Module is not active during normal operation.